 Anemone Coronaria Care

 Size & Growth

 The Anemone coronaria grows up to 18″ inches without much spreading.
 It grows best in USDA hardiness zones 7 to 10 and requires full sun or partial shade.

 As the leaves start to come in, you’ll notice leaves with three leaflets pop up.
 After the leaves come, the flowers are not far behind.

 Anemone coronaria has no real fragrance.

-The Anemone coronaria blooms twice per year.
-The plant is also an early bloomer, with the flowers appearing anytime between April and June during the first bloom.
+The Anemone coronaria blooms twice per year, earlier than the Japanese Anemone.
+The plant is also an early bloomer, with the flowers appearing anytime between late spring, April and early summer June during the first bloom.
 The second bloom time occurs in the fall.